caubry/sublime-flash/README.md

+# Template
-# Create a quick ActionScript project ready to be used in SublimeText
+## Create a quick ActionScript project ready to be used in SublimeText

 Run build_template.sh with four arguments: